justinamiller/DotNet-Coding-Guidelines/README.md

 They just grab too much attention.

-### Tip #33

-✋ Do not use Hungarian notation or any other type identification in identifiers (except interfaces):
+### Do not use Hungarian notation or any other type identification in identifiers (except interfaces):

 ```
 int iCounter;